ppy/osu-wiki/wiki/Tournaments/YC/1/en.md

 ### General rules

 1. Yuri Cup is an international **4 vs 4** double-elimination bracket osu! tournament consisting of 8 man per team.
-2. The Scoring System used will be **Score V2**.
+2. The scoring system used will be **Score V2**.
 3. Rank limit range is within **#1,000** and unlimited.
 It means player above rank #1,000 can't participate.
-4. Using the Protect System for mappool pick/ban.
-Protect System Rule (a.k.a.
-Ban/Protect Rule) is a system where players will have to first keep a map and the keeped map will not be bannable during the map banning session.
+4. Using the **protect** system for mappool pick/ban.
+Protect system rule (a.k.a. ban/protect rule) is a system where players will have to first keep a map and the keeped map will not be bannable during the map banning session.
 After that players can normally ban maps and pick the first map to play.
-For more information please visit following [thread](https://osu.ppy.sh/community/forums/topics/899704)
+For more information please visit following [thread](https://osu.ppy.sh/community/forums/topics/899704).
 5. Failed scores during match will be counted.

 ### Match instructions